Catbells Hike

 Where: Catbells hike from Keswick in the Lake District of England

-When: June 2014 / April 2016
+When: April 2016

 Weather: Sunny

-Height: 1,471ft to 2,470ft
+Height: 1,480ft 451m to 2,470ft

 The Catbells hike is one of the most popular hiking routes in the Lake District of England.
-Catbells itself is 1,471ft, and the mountains to the south, on the same range, are the 1,890ft Maiden Moor, 2,080ft High Spy, and 2,470ft Dale Head, so a number of options to suit most hikers, and they have great views over Derwent Water to Keswick.
+Catbells itself is 1,480ft, and the mountains to the south, on the same range, are the 1,890ft Maiden Moor, 2,080ft High Spy, and 2,470ft Dale Head, so a number of options to suit most hikers, and they have great views over Derwent Water to Keswick.

 The main car park for Catbells only holds about 12 cars, and a couple of roadside parking places only hold about 6 more, so many hikers are advised to take the boats from Keswick Launch, as seen below.